|

 Using RSS to Follow Your Beat

 After the previous post, I found some nice points among my notes and made decision to share them with you and everyone else.
+You can take them as a quick guide to RSS:

 Wednesday, March 09, 2005